 Rome is full of ‘nasoni‘ (‘big noses’) – public fountains that distribute cool water for free.
 Unfortunately, you might be told that this water is not drinkable by vendors trying to sell you expensive bottles of water, but don’t trust them!
 The water from Rome’s public fountains is healthy, and available 24/7.

-Be careful not to take pictures with guys dressed like Roman soldiers, they come to you in a friendly way, asking to take a picture with them but it is NOT free!
-Usually they will ask for a payment of around 20 euro a person.
+Be careful not to take pictures with guys dressed as Roman soldiers, they come to you in a friendly way, asking to take a picture with them but it is NOT free!
+Usually, they will ask for a payment of around 20 euro a person.
 Just say “No, grazie.”

 Casual Rome restaurants are called “trattorie”.
 They have a loyal clientele and don’t need to invest too much in decor or upgrades.
-The food is genuine and simply.
+The food is genuine and simple.